gmacario/gmacario.github.io/_drafts/continuous-integration-platform-using-docker-container.md

 ```

 You may want to allocate more resources to the docker-machine VM.

-For instance, assuming you want to allocate 4096 MB of RAM to the VM:
+For instance, assuming you want to allocate 4096 MB of RAM to the VM
+(you need to have at least twice the memory on your host):

 ```
 $ docker-machine stop default